-I am an Assistant Professor of Mathematics at UConn (Associate Professor of Mathematics starting Fall 2019).
-I study the geometry of sets and measures using a mixture of geometric measure theory, harmonic analysis and quasiconformal analysis.
+I am an Associate Professor of Mathematics.
+I study the geometry of sets and measures in Euclidean space and general metric spaces using a mixture of geometric measure theory, harmonic analysis and quasiconformal analysis.

 Geometric and Harmonic Analysis: a Conference for Graduate Students: March 29-31, 2019.